Academic Program Guide

 Filmmaking 1 (A240X) Prerequisite: None Grade: 9-12

-This class introduces high school students to the basic principles of filmmaking.
-Students learn the vocabulary of film through hands-on production, using basic cinematography and editing skills.
-This is a class for students who can work well with others in the supportive and collaborative manner required in filmmaking.
+This course introduces high school students to the principles of film making.
+Students gain experience is all three production phases, from pre- through post- production.
+Students develop and apply their understanding of cinematic techniques and gain experience with industry-standard hardware and software.
+This course is for students who can work well with others in the creative, supportive and collaborative manner required in film making.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Filmmaking 2 (A242X) Prerequisite: Filmmaking 1 (or Intro to Film in MS) Grade: 9-12

-This class is a workshop dedicated to the perfection of film skills through student generated work.
-Students will have the opportunity ti create their own films from start to finish.
-Projects may include senior capstone films, client-based films, or films created to submit to film festivals.
-Student work is expected to demonstrate mastery of artistic skills and choices.
+This course utilizes a workshop format dedicated to the perfecting of film skills through student-generated work.
+Students create their own films from start to finish and participate in the development process, including pitching their pre- production materials and presenting a Final Cut.
+Projects may include senior showcase films, or films created for submission to film festivals.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

-This class focuses on the techniques and demands of the documentary film genre.
-The class will explore the nature of documentary films, it's rules and manipulations in presenting a story or subject.
-Students will view different documentary films, learn the history of the art form and create several different types on their own.
-A materials fee may be applied to this class.
+This course is offered in alternating years (see forecasting card for offering).
+The course focuses on the techniques and demands of the documentary film genre.
+Students explore the rules and methods of developing and presenting a story or subject.
+Students view different documentary films, learn the history of the art form and create several different types of documentaries.
+A materials fee may be applied to this course.

 TV News/Documentary (A235X) Prerequisite: None Grade: 11-12

-This class examines the history of motion pictures as an art form through lecture, class discussion, written critiques and screening of films from the silent to modern era.
-This is a college level class for students with an interest in how the motion picture art form evolved over time.
-Parent permission is required for some the films shown in this class.
+This course examines the history of motion pictures as an art form through lecture, class discussion, written critiques and screening of films from the silent to modern era.
+This is a college level course for students with an interest in how the motion picture art form evolved over time.
+Parent permission is required for some the films shown in this course.

 Scriptwriting (for Film) (A275X) Prerequisite: None Grade: 9-12

-This is a dynamic, fun and engaging performance-based class for those who love to write, act, direct, edit and photograph film.
+This is a dynamic, fun and engaging performance-based course for those who love to write, act, direct, edit and photograph film.
 Students learn how to write scripts to industry standards, write their own original scripts, workshop and perform those scripts in class and then turn the scripts into short films.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Music

-This class focuses on music reading, choral literacy, music theory, musicianship, performance, and exposure to all types of music.
+This course focuses on music reading, choral literacy, music theory, musicianship, performance, and exposure to all types of music.
 Opportunities for solo work are encouraged.
 Travel to outside performances will be at the discretion of the director.
-This class may be repeated for credit.
+This course may be repeated for credit.
 Performance attire is required.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Music Theory (F650X) Prerequisite: None Grade: 9-12